Top 4 Addictive Drugs in America (& Why)

-The 2014 National Survey on Drug Use and Health found that approximately 10 percent of Americans, or 27 million people, used an illicit drug within 30 days prior to taking the survey.
-Though some substances are more addictive than others, even infrequent drug use can lead to dependence and eventually addiction.
+The 2020 National Survey on Drug Use and Health (NSDUH) found that approximately 40% of Americans, used an illicit drug or drank alcohol within 30 days prior to taking the survey.
+Even infrequent drug use can eventually lead to dependence and eventually addiction.
 The most addictive drugs are heroin, alcohol, cocaine, and barbiturates.

-Heroin addiction is scary because every time individuals use, they run the risk of overdosing; however, it is also treatable.
+Heroin addiction is scary because every time individuals use it, they run the risk of overdose; however, heroin addiction is also treatable.

 Heroin is an opiate that is derived from morphine.
 According to the National Institute on Drug Abuse (NIDA), it elicits a reaction by binding to and activating mu-opioid receptors (MOR) in the brain.
 MORs stimulate the release of dopamine, which results in feelings of pleasure.
 Heroin is so addictive because its effects come on quickly and result in a powerful high that overwhelms the entire body.
 The brain remembers these effects, which leads to intense cravings for more heroin.
 NIDA estimates that 23 percent of people who use heroin become dependent on it.